Licence Fees and the Energy Industry Levy

 In May 2007, the Utilities Act was amended to provide for an energy industry levy to recover the amount of the Territory’s national and local regulatory costs in relation to energy industry sectors.
 Part 3A (Energy Industry Levy) commenced on 1 July 2007 and provides for the making of three determinations by the appointed Levy Administrator, currently the Chief Executive Officer of the Commission.

-The national regulatory cost is the amount determined to be the cost to the Territory of meeting its national regulatory obligations under the Australian Energy Market Agreement (AEMA) in relation to the Australian Energy Market Commission (AEMC) and the Ministerial Council on Energy’s responsibilities under the AEMA.
-Local regulatory costs are currently determined to be those incurred by the Commission, the ACT Civil and Administrative Tribunal (ACAT), and the technical regulator in the Environment, Planning and Sustainable Development Directorate (EPSDD).
+The national regulatory cost is the amount determined to be the cost to the Territory of meeting its national regulatory obligations under the Australian Energy Market Agreement (AEMA) in relation to the Australian Energy Market Commission (AEMC) and the Energy and Climate Change Ministerial Council’s responsibilities under the AEMA.
+Local regulatory costs are currently determined to be those incurred by the Commission, the ACT Civil and Administrative Tribunal (ACAT), and the Utilities Technical Regulator (UTR).

 Levy determinations are made for both national and local regulatory costs for prescribed energy utility sectors; namely electricity distribution and supply and gas distribution and supply.
 Utilities and NERL retailers which provided an energy utility service between 1 July and 30 August of the energy levy year or at any time during the previous levy year may be subject to the levy and must lodge a return with the commissioner of revenue by 31 October in the relevant year.